PostHog/posthog.com/contents/customers/opensauced.md

 While seeking funding, Brian applied to [PostHog for Startups](/startups) — a program designed to accelerate early-stage teams toward product-market fit as fast as possible.
 Members receive numerous benefits, including $50,000 in free PostHog credits for the first year (and founder merch too).
 Armed with this, Brian asked his investor network how he could maximize PostHog’s potential.

-“I spoke to Anna Debenham at [Boldstart VC](https://boldstart.vc/) and told her: I’m an engineer, not a product manager,” says Brian.
+“I spoke to Anna Debenham at [boldstart](https://boldstart.vc/) and told her: I’m an engineer, not a product manager,” says Brian.
 “I explained that we had all this data, but I didn’t know how to slice and dice it.
 She taught me how to start picking metrics and building insights so we could track things in line with our bottom-up strategy.”

 ![OpenSauced](../images/customers/opensauced/opensauced-pizza.png)
 <Caption>OpenSauced joined PostHog for Startups and claimed $50,000 in free credits</Caption>